-SPECIAL TAX NOTICE REGARDING PLAN PAYMENTS FOR PARTICIPANTS

-YOUR ROLLOVER OPTIONS
+SPECIAL TAX NOTICE REGARDING PLAN PAYMENTS FOR PARTICIPANTS YOUR ROLLOVER OPTIONS

-You are receiving this notice because all or a portion of a payment you are receiving from your company sponsored retirement plan (the "Plan") is eligible to be rolled over to an IRA or an employer plan.
+You are receiving this notice because all or a portion of a payment you are receiving from Retirement Savings Plan (the "Plan") is eligible to be rolled over to an IRA or an employer plan.
 This notice is intended to help you decide whether to do such a rollover.